ADVERTISEMENT

 How Self-Driving Networks Change Daily Life

-Ultimately, autonomous networking provides us with the reliability and performance we can depend on:
+Ultimately, Autonomous Networking gives us the reliability and performance we need to rely on:

-• No buffer when streaming, regardless of resolution (e.g., 4K)
+• Bufferless streaming, regardless of your resolution (e.g., 4K)

-• Reliable connectivity in congested areas (e.g., large crowds at stadiums or airports)
+• Reliability in areas that are congested (e.g., large crowds at stadiums or airports)

 Beyond Faster Streaming: The Future Powered by AI-Native Networks